What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Location: Google Maps

-The Gardens are only 15 minutes on foot from the Upper Barrakka Gardens.
-They are a charming part of the history and culture of Valletta.
+The Lower Barrakka Gardens are number 7 on the map, about 15 minutes on foot from the Upper Barrakka Gardens.

 What to Do in Valletta - Instagrammable View of Liesse Street